 Because it is such an inhospitable landscape, the Arctic’s population was comparatively small and scattered.
 Some of its peoples, especially the Inuit in the northern part of the region, were nomads, following seals, polar bears and other game as they migrated across the tundra.
 In the southern part of the region, the Aleut were a bit more settled, living in small fishing villages along the shore.

 Did you know?
-According to the U.S. Census Bureau, there are about 4.5 million Native Americans and Alaska Natives in the United States today.
-That’s about 1.5 percent of the population.
+According to the U.S. Census Bureau, there are more than 9 million Native Americans and Alaska Natives in the United States today.
+That’s nearly 3 percent of the population.

 The Inuit and Aleut had a great deal in common.
 Many lived in dome-shaped houses made of sod or timber (or, in the North, ice blocks).
 They used seal and otter skins to make warm, weatherproof clothing, aerodynamic dogsleds and long, open fishing boats (kayaks in Inuit; baidarkas in Aleut).